 macOS Monterey (Latest): 12.2.1 macOS Big Sur: 11.6.4 macOS Catalina: 10.15.7 macOS Mojave: 10.14.6 macOS High Sierra: 10.13.6 macOS Sierra: 10.12.6 OS X El Capitan: 10.11.6 OS X Yosemite: 10.10.5 OS X Mavericks: 10.9.5 OS X Mountain Lion: 10.8.5 OS X Lion: 10.7.5 Mac OS X Snow Leopard: 10.6.8 Mac OS X Leopard: 10.5.8 Mac OS X Tiger: 10.4.11 Mac OS X Panther: 10.3.9 Mac OS X Jaguar: 10.2.8 Mac OS X Puma: 10.1.5 Mac OS X Cheetah: 10.0.4

-- How to Open Finder using Mac Terminal
+- How to find path of file on Mac Terminal

 - Go to Specific file path using Mac Finder

 - How to find Java HOME in Mac Terminal

 - bash: command not found error [macOS Terminal Linux, Unix or Windows]

 - Must Know Homebrew Commands for Mac/Linux Users

 - How to Insert an Inverted Question Mark on Mac ¿

 - Hide Keyboard Text Input Icon on macOS Ventura Menu Bar

 - How to make macOS Terminal window Transparent (or Opaque)